olets/zsh-abbr/README.md

 % gcm[Space] # no expansion
 % gm[Space] # expands to git checkout master
 ```

+Use `--dry-run` to see what would result, without making any actual changes..

 Abbreviations can also be manually renamed in the `ZSH_USER_ABBREVIATIONS_PATH`.